-- Some dogs will develop a hypersensitivity to flea saliva and this can lead to an itchy reaction.
-One or two fleas would be quite enough to cause a marked irritation.
-This flea reaction may be most evident on the rump area but many other areas of the body can be involved.
+- The flea feeds by ingesting blood from your dog several times a day.
+Some dogs will develop a hypersensitivity to flea saliva and this can lead to an itchy reaction.
+One or two fleas would be quite enough to cause a marked irritation in some dogs.
+This flea reaction is often most evident on the rump area but many other areas of the body can be involved.
 The itching can be intense.

 - The female flea lays her eggs on the dog's coat, these fall off and can be found wherever your dog spends most of their time - in bedding, in the carpet, on the sofa, or even in your bed!